-This research stems from a common embarrassment: reading a poem without understanding it.
-The gap between a reader’s fluency and richness of vocabulary and a lack of understanding prompted me to examine what happens in the transition from the understanding of a word “on its own” to the incomprehension of that word in the context of a poem.
-It became clear in the initial stages of research that the areas which complicate understanding are the metaphors interspersed in a poem (or actually forming its backbone).
-In order to understand this kind of metaphor and how it works, I turned to scholarly literature, which did not provide working tools nor an understanding of metaphors in poetry.
-The literature was primarily preoccupied with the definition of a metaphor, the relationship between its parts, or the classification of common metaphors.
-In other words, an additional gap opened between the abundantly available scholarly literature and the inability to “translate” these insights into a working tool that provides understanding.
+This research arises from a common embarrassment: the reading of a poem without understanding it.
+The situation of a disparity between a reader’s fluency of language and richness of vocabulary, and the inability to comprehend a poem, prompted me to explore what occurs in the transition from the knowledge of a word’s literal meaning to its incomprehension in the context of a poem.
+It became clear in the initial stages of this study that metaphors—which, one can argue, form the “backbone” of poetic language—constitute the nuclei of this perplexity.
+Thus, to understand metaphor and how it works, I turned to scholarly literature.
+However, these works did not provide tools for an understanding of metaphors in poetry, given that they were primarily preoccupied with the definition of metaphor, the relationship between its parts, or the classification of common metaphors.
+In other words, an additional gap opened between the abundantly available scholarly literature and the inability to “translate” these insights into a working tool that facilitates understanding.